chef-boneyard/chef-web-docs-2016/includes_handler/includes_handler_custom.rst

 ..
 This file should not be changed in a way that hinders its ability to appear in multiple documentation sets.

-A custom exception and report handler can be created to support any situation.
-The easiest way to build a custom handler is to extend the |cookbook chef_handler| cookbook and then use the lightweight provider in that cookbook to build a recipe and then add that recipe to a node's run-list.
+A custom handler can be created to support any situation.
+The easiest way to build a custom handler:

+#.
+Download the |cookbook chef_handler| cookbook
+#.
+Create a custom handler
+#.
+Write a recipe using the |lwrp chef handler| resource
+#.
+Add that recipe to a node's run-list, often as the first recipe in that run-list